colinmccrae/CrewAITest/README.md

 Note: These are set to use GPT-4-Turbo by default, so you will require API access for these files to run and it will cost you money.

 Note: If you get the error "Microsoft Visual C++ 14.0 or greater is required" then install Microsoft Visual C++ Build Tools from [here](https://visualstudio.microsoft.com/visual-cpp-build-tools/).
+Run the installer, and select 'Desktop development with C++'.

 ## Local LLMs with Ollama